facebookresearch/dadaptation/README.md

 ## Details

-The provided Pytorch Optimizer classes are drop-in replacements, either copy into your project or use via dadaptation.DadaptSGD,  dadaptation.DadaptAdam or dadaptation.DadaptAdaGrad.
+The provided Pytorch Optimizer classes are drop-in replacements, either copy into your project or use via dadaptation.DadaptSGD,  dadaptation.DAdaptAdam or dadaptation.DAdaptAdaGrad.

  - **Set the LR parameter to 1.0**.
 This parameter is not ignored, rather, setting it larger to smaller will directly scale up or down the D-adapted learning rate.
  - **Use the same learning rate scheduler you would normally use on the problem.**